SorinGreu23/SorinGreu23/README.md

 - 👋 Hi, I’m @SorinGreu23
-- 👀 I’m interested in Software Development and Entrepreneurship
+- 📚 Student @ CNVAIS
-- 🌱 I’m currently learning how to teach programming to other people
+- 🚀 Co-Founder/Instructor @ CNVA HUB
-- 📫 How to reach me: via my blog (coming soon!)
+- 👨‍💻 Passionate about Software Engineering and Entrepreneurship

 <!---
 SorinGreu23/SorinGreu23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.